-\\ Taken from the Southern Regional Education Board, Council on Collegiate Education for Nursing, "The Americans with Disabilities act: Implications for Nursing Education (March 1993)", updated 2005.
-In compliance with the Americans with Disabilities Act (ADA), Darton State College will honor requests for reasonable accommodations made by individuals with disabilities.
+Taken from the Southern Regional Education Board, Council on Collegiate Education for Nursing, "The Americans with Disabilities act: Implications for Nursing Education (March 1993)", updated 2008.

+In compliance with the Americans with Disabilities Act (ADA), Darton College of Health Professions will honor requests for reasonable accommodations made by individuals with disabilities.
 Students must disclose their disability to the office of Disability Services before academic accommodations can be implemented.